babel/website/website/versioned_docs/version-6.26.3/preset-env.md

 A way to apply `babel-preset-env` for polyfills (via "babel-polyfill").

-> NOTE: This does not currently polyfill experimental/stage-x built-ins like the regular "babel-polyfill" does.
+> NOTE: This does not currently polyfill `experimental/stage-x` built-ins like the regular `babel-polyfill` does.
 > This will only work with npm >= 3 (which should be used with Babel 6 anyway)

 ```